11 Simple Steps When Filing for Divorce Online Today (Updated Guide)

 The service documents that the other spouse must receive are the following:

-- A sealed copy of the Application for Divorce with the Notice for Application for Divorce attached;
+A sealed copy of the Application for Divorce with the Notice for Application for Divorce attached.

-- Affidavit form for eFiling;
+Affidavit for eFiling.

-- Marriage, Families and Separation brochure;
+Marriage, Families and Separation brochure.

-- An Acknowledge of Service (Divorce);
+An Acknowledgment of Service (Divorce).

-- Any other document relevant to your divorce application;
+Any other document relevant to your divorce application.

-- Directions for your former spouse regarding what to sign and return to you.
+Directions for your former spouse regarding what to sign and return to you.

 Substituted service

-- Methods of Substituted Service: Depending on the jurisdiction, substituted service can take various forms, including:
+Methods of Substituted Service: Depending on the jurisdiction, substituted service can take various forms, including:

-- Service by Publication: Publishing a notice in a newspaper circulated in the area where the person is believed to be.
+Service by Publication: Publishing a notice in a newspaper circulated in the area where the person is believed to be.

 Dispensation of service